ShipSoft/FairShip/field/README.md

-ShipFieldMaker, which inherits from [TG4VUserPostDetConstruction](https://github.com/vmc-project/geant4_vmc/blob/master/source/geometry/include/TG4VUserPostDetConstruction.h), is then passed onto the ROOT/Geant4 geometry [manager](https://github.com/vmc-project/geant4_vmc/blob/master/source/geometry/include/TG4GeometryManager.h) and the VMC fields are updated via the overriden ShipFieldMaker::Construct() function.
+ShipFieldMaker, which inherits from [TG4VUserPostDetConstruction](https://github.com/vmc-project/geant4_vmc/blob/master/source/geometry/include/TG4VUserPostDetConstruction.h), is then passed onto the ROOT/Geant4 geometry [manager](https://github.com/vmc-project/geant4_vmc/blob/master/source/geometry/include/TG4GeometryManager.h) and the VMC fields are updated via the overridden ShipFieldMaker::Construct() function.

 The run script can also generate plots of the magnitude of the magnetic field in the z-x, z-y and/or x-y plane using the plotField function in [ShipFieldMaker](ShipFieldMaker.h).
 The location of the